 Foreclosure cases are primarily heard at the Robert D. Sumner Judicial Center at 38053 Live Oak Ave, Dade City, FL 33523.
 The West Pasco Judicial Center at 7530 Little Rd, New Port Richey, FL 34654, also handles some proceedings, particularly for properties in western Pasco County communities like New Port Richey, Holiday, and Hudson.

 Once served, you have 20 days to file a written answer.
-This deadline is critical.
+This deadline is critical — see our full guide on the 20-day response deadline.
 If you do not respond, the court can enter a default judgment, allowing the lender to skip the full trial process and move directly toward scheduling a sale.
+A lis pendens is recorded against your property at the same time the lawsuit is filed, making the case public record.

 What Is the Pasco County Foreclosure Timeline?